 Machu Picchu is the pride of Peru, and rightfully so.
 It is also a cash cow for the country, driving tourism for the country.
 Unfortunately, despite Machu Picchu being a global must-see, the monument is poorly run and organized.

 The website utilized to purchase tickets to Machu Picchu (you cannot buy tickets at the site) is extremely dated and functions poorly.
-In fact, I used this website as a resource to assist me in buying my tickets on the site for Machu Picchu.
 The government should be embarrassed that this is the site they are using to represent their heritage.
 Here is a great overview on how to buy tickets and which ones are available from my friends at Cachi Life.

 There are three types of tickets which are available.
 Remember there is a finite amount of tickets per day, so buy in advance.